 Overfilling the engine crankcase with oil will cause pressure to build in the crankcase.
 The crankshaft and the rod must push through extra oil.
 This increased pressure can cause your riding mower to overheat and die.

 Too much oil can also cause your riding mower to push oil through the valve train and into the cylinder.
-This oil will begin to burn off creating a smoke.
+This oil will begin to burn off creating smoke.
 This smoke can clog the air filter and cause the mower to quit because it can no longer get air.

 When too much oil is added to your riding mower, several problems can develop if the oil level isn’t corrected.
 Find out more about the negative results of too much engine oil here.